mapbox/mapbox-maps-ios/Apps/Examples/README.md

 dependencies and load maps.
 Follow the instructions in the docs to [Configure credentials](https://docs.mapbox.com/ios/maps/guides/install/).

+The `main` branch includes the latest changes to the SDK before they are released.
+If you want to run the examples app with the code of a specific release switch to that release before building the app.
+For example: `git checkout v10.16.0`.

+**Important**

+1. Place the .netrc file in your home directory.
+1. When you're downloading your **private** key, ensure it's the `YOUR_SECRET_MAPBOX_ACCESS_TOKEN` and not the **public** one.
+1. Don't forget to check the `DOWNLOADS:READ` option when downloading the private key.

+For more information, please read the [configure credentials](https://docs.mapbox.com/ios/maps/guides/install/#configure-credentials) guide in our documentation.
 When you get to the "Configure your public token" step, you can optionally place your public token in the file `~/.mapbox` instead of modifying the Example app's `Info.plist`.
 A build phase will read the public token from that file and populate it in the `Info.plist` of the built product.
 This helps to ensure that your public token does not end up in any of your commits.

+In Xcode, go to File -> Packages -> Reset Package Caches.

 Next, open `Apps/Apps.xcworkspace` and select the Examples scheme to build and run the Examples app.